rodloboz/hang-outs/README.md

   end
 end
 ```
-NOTE that I have deliberately left out any authorization scheme, which means that our private chats are available for any user to eavesdrop.
+NOTE that I have deliberately left out any authorization scheme, which means that our private chats are available for any user o eavesdrop.
 You should set up an authorization system to protect these actions, for example with `Pundit` policies - a user can only access chats where they are either a sender or a recipient.

 Don't forget to nest the routes:
 ```ruby